Idaho Primary Election · May 19, 202605days·12hrs·46min·21secFind Polling Place →

 Background

-Jilene Burger was born in Provo, Utah, and spent her childhood in Arizona, Texas, Wisconsin, and Virginia.
+Burger was born in Provo, Utah, and spent her childhood across multiple states.
 As a university student, she worked three summers in Washington, D.C., for the Department of State and the Internal Revenue Service.
-She and her late husband, David Burger, moved to Idaho Falls in 1981.
-According to her May 2024 East Idaho News candidate Q&A, she worked as an elementary classroom and music teacher.
+She and her late husband David Burger moved to Idaho Falls in 1981.
+She worked as an elementary classroom and music teacher, per her May 2024 East Idaho News candidate questionnaire.
 Her husband taught band at Idaho Falls High School for 30 years.
 Both played in the Idaho Falls Symphony for more than three decades.
-After her husband’s death in 2012, Burger became more involved in Republican Party politics, serving as a Precinct Committee Officer for approximately 13 years.
-She was subsequently elected chairwoman of the Legislative District 33 Committee of the Idaho Republican Party.
-She also ran unsuccessfully for Idaho Falls City Council in 2023.
+After her husband's death in 2012, Burger became active in Republican Party politics, serving as a precinct committee officer for approximately 13 years.
+She was subsequently elected chairwoman of the Legislative District 33 Republican Committee.
+She ran unsuccessfully for Idaho Falls City Council in 2023.

 Political Career